-We hereby consent to the use in this Amendment No. 2 to the Registration Statement on Form S-1 of Talen Energy Corporation of our report dated March 14, 2024 relating to the financial statements of Talen Energy Supply, LLC (Predecessor), which appears in this Registration Statement.
+We hereby consent to the use in this Registration Statement on Form S-1 of Talen Energy Corporation of our report dated March 14, 2024 relating to the financial statements of Talen Energy Supply, LLC (Predecessor), which appears in this Registration Statement.
 We also consent to the reference to us under the heading "Experts" in such Registration Statement.

-/s/ PricewaterhouseCoopers LLP Houston, Texas July 3, 2024
+/s/ PricewaterhouseCoopers LLP Houston, Texas July 1, 2024